vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

 # Deploy Virtual Container Hosts Interactively

 The vSphere Integrated Containers appliance provides an interactive web installer from which you can deploy a basic virtual container host (VCH).

 This VCH has limited cabilities and is for demonstration purposes only, to allow you to start experimenting with vSphere Integrated Containers.
+For a description of the role and function of VCHs, see [vSphere Integrated Containers Engine Concepts](../vic_overview/introduction.md#concepts) in *Overview of vSphere Integrated Containers*.

 **IMPORTANT**: The demo VCH has the minimum configuration that deployment to vCenter Server requires.
 Only the bridge network, public network, image store, and compute resource options are currently supported.
 As a consequence, the demo VCH has the following limitations: